-In this video from her keynote at LifeWay Women’s Leadership Forum in 2017, Lisa-Jo talks about how we’re anointed and we’re qualified–not because of our own strengths and skills and backgrounds–but, because Jesus is qualified.
+In this video from her keynote at Lifeway Women’s Leadership Forum in 2017, author Lisa-Jo Baker talks about how we’re anointed and we’re qualified–not because of our own strengths and skills and backgrounds–but, because Jesus is qualified.

 The entire video is above, and the complete transcript is below.

 I know that your mind flits, sort of like Screwtape describes, between the word “anointed” and between your actual life.
 Right?
 I know because that’s what I do too.

 I think “anointed” and I think, David.
 And I think, Samuel.
 And then I think, Peter and John.
 And then I think, Lisa-Jo…likes Netflix.
 And just likes to just sit on her couch for long periods of time and once got in a fight with her husband right before she got on a Facebook Live to teach people about Jesus.
 Like, really?
 I’m anointed?
 I don’t know how I feel about that.

 When I think about what it means to be anointed, I think sometimes we spend too much time looking at who Peter, Paul, John became.
 But I want to walk us back to where we first met them on the beach fishing.
 Not a glamorous career choice.

 Something that’s very interesting when I was unpacking this period of time, is that these first initial disciples – Peter, Andrew, James, John, Phillip – they were all living in a really tiny town called Bethsaida.
 If you translate that, it literally means “fish-town”.
 Today we’d call it something like “Fishington”.

 In South Africa, in the Cape, there’s actually a city called Fish Hoek.
 And I know this sounds to you guys like a “fish-hook”, but that’s not it.
 Hoek in afrikaans means “corner”.
 So it’s the “Fish Corner”.
 This is where people fish who are fishermen.
 This is where they lived.
 A tiny town that fished.